 “Social media is becoming increasingly important for artists.
 So much so, that 91% of the galleries actively use social media to promote their art, (Hiscox).

-Fortunately, store builders make it easy to connect your online gallery with social media platforms.
+If you’re taking advantage of Facebook Marketplace, then social media promotion will be relatively simple.
+Fortunately, store builders, WordPress, and online marketplaces also make it easy to connect your online gallery with social media platforms.

 Experiment on Facebook, Flickr and Pinterest.
 Create events on Facebook for gallery sales.